Cynic-Dev/Python_Projects/README.md

 # Scientific Computing with Python

-This respository captures my personal solutions to the Scientific Computing with Python Certification projects.
+This repository serves as a place to store my solution to the following problems assigned by the freeCodeCamp course.
 - Arithmetic Formatter
 - Time Calculator
 - Budget App